Bitbucket → GitHub Migration Guide

 --gh-repo REPO

-Next: Edit the config file to map Bitbucket users to GitHub accounts.
+Next: Edit the config file to map Bitbucket users to GitHub accounts (see Step 3).
 See User Mapping Reference.

 Step 2 — Mirror Repository